bcomnes/bret.io/src/blog/2025/i-love-monorepos/README.md

 ---
 layout: article
-title: "I Love Monorepos Except for When They Are Annoying"
+title: "I Love Monorepos—Except When They Are Annoying"
 serif: true
-publishDate: "2025-03-04T23:49:38.390Z"
+publishDate: "2025-03-09T21:53:14.740Z"
 description: "All the ways monorepos are annoying, and also how they can be useful."
-image: ./img/og.jpeg
+image: ./img/og.jpg
 ---

 I love monorepos, but monorepos can be annoying, especially in open source.
-They make sense in some cases, but they have a lot of baggage and patterns I've noticed over the years, and I need to write about it.
+They make sense in some cases, but they come with a lot of baggage and patterns I’ve noticed over the years—so I need to write about them.

 I'm primarily talking about JS-based "monorepos," a.k.a. workspaces when used in open source packages, but the whole space is confused enough that I might stray a bit.

 ## Historical Context

-JS Monorepos (or "workspaces") emerged with tools like `lerna`, later influencing similar features in `npm`, `yarn` and `pnpm`.
+JS monorepos (or "workspaces") emerged with tools like [`lerna`](https://github.com/lerna/lerna), later influencing similar features in [`npm`](https://docs.npmjs.com/cli/v11/using-npm/workspaces), [`yarn`](https://classic.yarnpkg.com/en/docs/workspaces#search) and [`pnpm`](https://pnpm.io/npmrc#workspace-settings).
 At their core, they allow developers to:

 - Develop and publish multiple `npm` packages from a single `git` repository
 - Streamline dependency management with automatic linking and consolidated lockfiles